 4. The UE applies the RRC configuration (in RRCConnectionReconfiguration*) excluding the CPA configuration, stores the CPA configuration and replies to the MN with an RRCConnectionReconfigurationComplete message (RCConnectionReconfigurationComplete*) without any NR RRC response message.
 In case the UE is unable to comply with (part of) the configuration included in the RRCConnectionReconfiguration* message, it performs the reconfiguration failure procedure.

 4a.
 The UE starts evaluating the execution conditions.
-If the execution condition of one candidate PSCell is satisfied, the UE applies RRCConnectionReconfiguration message (RRCConnectionReconfiguration**) corresponding to the selected candidate PSCell and sends an RRCConnectionReconfigurationComplete message (RRCConnectionReconfigurationComplete**), including an NR RRC message (RRCReconfigurationComplete***) for the selected candidate PSCell, and the selected PSCell information to the MN.
+If the execution condition of one candidate PSCell is satisfied, the UE sends ULInformationTransferMRDC to the MN which includes embedded RRCConnectionReconfigurationComplete message (RRCConnectionReconfigurationComplete*) including an NR RRC message (RRCReconfigurationComplete**) for the selected candidate PSCell and the selected PSCell information.
+UE applies RRCConnectionReconfiguration message (RRCConnectionReconfiguration**) corresponding to the selected candidate PSCell.

 5. The MN informs the SN that the UE has completed the reconfiguration procedure successfully via SgNB ReconfigurationComplete message, including the RRCReconfigurationComplete*** message.
 The MN cancels CPA in the other target candidate SNs, if configured.